 I am responsible for delivering tutorials on the Criminal Law (Ordinary) and Evidence (Ordinary) courses as part of Year 2 of the LLB programme and for marking the formative assessments associated with those courses.

-My doctoral research seeks to reconcile two seemingly irreconcilable features of English criminal law.
+My doctoral research seeks to reconcile two seemingly irreconcilable features of the criminal law.
 The first is the common law's commitment to presume the innocence of everyone accused of a crime and to give them a fair trial.
 This commitment manifests itself in a variety of ways, including by requiring the prosecution in a criminal trial to prove the guilt of the accused beyond a reasonable doubt, or else acquit them.

 The second feature is that of Parliamentary supremacy, which allows the UK Parliament to legislate on any matter, anywhere, at any time.
 This means that Parliament can (and does) legislate to put a burden of proof on the accused in some circumstances.
 However, there is no clear principled approach to the creation of such reverse burdens, nor is there a satisfactory explanation of why and how they operate in English criminal law.